The Horror of Frankenstein: Production

 Jimmy Sangster was initially asked to rewrite the script (which was originally brought to Hammer by actor/writer Jeremy Burnham).
-The project began as a straight remake of “Curse of Frankenstein”.
+The project began as a straight remake of The Curse of Frankenstein, based on Mary Shelley's original Frankenstein novel.
 Sangster declined until Hammer sweetened the deal by allowing him to re-write the script, produce and direct the project.
 Sangster rewrote the script as a black comedy.
-As Jonathan Rigby points out in the documentary “Gallows Humor” included with the Blu-ray that the opening opened with a credit sequence that made clear what Sangster’s intentions were; using what appears to be a felt tip pen (an anachronism) to mark off the body parts in a picture of a woman that would be needed for one of Frankenstein’s creations.
+As Jonathan Rigby points out in the documentary Gallows Humor included with the Blu-ray, the film opened with a credit sequence that made clear what Sangster's intentions were; using what appears to be a felt tip pen (an anachronism) to mark off the body parts in a picture of a woman that would be needed for one of Frankenstein's creations.